department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2021-01-04-forms-library.md

   - Data migrations

-**Each sub-module will be independent.** If a form doesn't need the multi-page routing, the team building it simply won't use the routing sub-module.
+**Each sub-module will be independent.** If a form doesn't need the multi-page routing, the team building it simply won't use the routing sub-module, and it won't be included in their application bundle.
 Likewise, if a form needs more complex routing, the team building it can opt to roll their own, but still reap the benefits of using the rest of the system.

 _Note: "sub-modules" here refer to independent parts of a larger system and have nothing to do with [Git